 1. Stowe Hollow Road, Grandview Barn, Gold Brook Bridge

 This is a long stretch of road that begins once you enter Stowe town.
 Look out for the Gold Brook Bridge on your left if you’re driving up north.
 Take a right turn into the road opposite the bridge.
 You’ll find the barn as you keep driving on.
 The section of Stowe Hollow Road leading up to the red color barn is especially beautiful with private farms and views of foliage-covered mountains in the background.
 Truly a spot for one of the best fall colors in Vermont.

 Tip: Drive through the dirt road right next to the barn.
 You’ll pass by a few private properties that are off limits, but the sights are pretty.

 2. Lake Elmore, Worcester

 This is an alternative highway that connects Stowe and Montpelier that we’re so glad to have found thanks to the Tourist Information Center in Stowe.
 The distance is roughly the same as the main highway, but the views are wonderful.
 If you’re departing from Stowe, continue on the historic Route 100 towards Lake Elmore.
 Look out for multiple photo worthy spots on this section of the route.
 Google Maps actually throws you outside private cabins near the lake – but just keep driving.
 When you’re about to exit the narrow road, look to your right.
 A foliage covered road will take you to a spot with sweeping views of the lake.
 Perfect for a picnic, and zero crowds.

 Set your GPS to Montpelier and drive further ahead through Worcester.
 You’ll notice the Worcester range on your way as you cruise through a network free road that is bursting with colors.

-Tip: This route can be done in the reverse direction as well.
-So you’d do the same thing driving north from Montpelier towards Stowe.
+Tip: This route can be driven in the reverse direction as well.
+So you’d be on the same road driving north from Montpelier towards Stowe.